-1st International Symposium: Speed, Silence and Solitude
+1st International Symposium: Global Cities and Cosmopolitan Dreams

 Part of the Research Program on: Space, Time and New Technologies of the Self

 International Network for Alternative Academia – Extends a general invitation to participate @ http://www.alternative-academia.net/ocs-2.3.5/index.php/BCN2015/GCCD-1-1/schedConf/cfp

 Venue: Betahaus BCN

 Call for Papers